Ryan McBroom

-Ryan P. McBroom (born April 9, 1992) is an American first baseman for the Hiroshima Toyo Carp of Nippon Professional Baseball (NPB).
-He previously played in Major League Baseball (MLB) for the Kansas City Royals.
+Ryan Patrick McBroom (born April 9, 1992) is an American professional baseball first baseman for the SSG Landers of the KBO League.
+He has previously played in Major League Baseball (MLB) for the Kansas City Royals and in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp.

 Career

 Amateur career

 McBroom attended Holy Cross Academy in Fredericksburg, Virginia during his formative years of elementary and middle school.

 He attended Courtland High School in Spotsylvania County, Virginia, and later West Virginia University.

 The Kansas City Royals selected McBroom in the 36th round of the 2013 Major League Baseball draft, but he did not sign and returned to finish college.

 Toronto Blue Jays

-The Toronto Blue Jays selected McBroom in the 15th round of the 2014 Major League Baseball draft, and was assigned to the Vancouver Canadians of the Northwest League.
+The Toronto Blue Jays selected McBroom in the 15th round, with the 444th overall pick, of the 2014 Major League Baseball draft, and was assigned to the Low-A Vancouver Canadians of the Northwest League.
 In 70 games, McBroom batted .297 with 11 home runs and 59 RBI.
 His 11 home runs tied for the league lead.
 McBroom began the 2015 season with the Lansing Lugnuts.
 On June 5, he was named a Midwest League midseason All-Star.
 At that time, McBroom was batting .307 with 16 doubles.
 On August 24, McBroom was named the 2015 Midwest League MVP, becoming the third Blue Jays prospect to win the award after Kevin Pillar and Brian Dopirak.
 McBroom played in 127 games in 2015 for Lansing, and batted .315 with 12 home runs and 90 RBIs.
-He was assigned to the Advanced-A Dunedin Blue Jays to open the 2016 minor league season.
+He was assigned to the High-A Dunedin Blue Jays to open the 2016 season.
 McBroom played in 119 games for Dunedin in 2016, as well as nine games with the Double-A New Hampshire Fisher Cats.
 He would bat a combined .266 with 22 home runs and 85 RBIs.
 After the 2016 season, the Blue Jays assigned McBroom to the Mesa Solar Sox of the Arizona Fall League.
 He appeared in seven games for the Sox before being removed from the roster due to injury.
 He began 2017 with New Hampshire Fisher Cats.